Library Comprehensive Content Strategy

 The Library supports the University Digital Education Strategy and the creation of an open research culture adhering to FAIR (findable, accessible, interoperable, reusable) principles.
 We must consider the role libraries play in the publishing process beyond the purchase of content and the maintenance of collections.
 With the academic departments and other professional services of the University, and our sector partners, the Library plays a significant role in the transformation of scholarly communication.
 The Library must also build our collections inclusively and in collaboration with the efforts of other libraries and archives around the world.

-This commitment is based upon dialogue with user communities to enable individuals to better advocate for their own rights within academic publishing.
+This commitment is based upon dialogue with user communities to enable individuals to advocate better for their own rights within academic publishing.
 The Library is opposed to restrictive practices and the pursuit of high profits within academic publishing.
 We will support initiatives beyond the library that value the dissemination of knowledge above the pursuit of commercial profit by the commitment of staffing, resources and budgets.
 The Library will understand the wider cultural landscape and ensure the content we provide access to is in alignment with a fair and equitable settlement for all scholars.